 Your excess fat will be gone immediately, but initially your results will be somewhat obscured by post-op bruising and swelling.
 The biggest chunk of swelling will resolve in about 2 to 3 weeks after liposuction, so you’ll notice big improvements by this time.
 Residual swelling may hang around for a few months after surgery (and may fluctuate during this time), so don’t judge your shape for at least 3 months.

 Scars are tiny to begin with (about 1 cm across or less), and with proper care they usually fade so much they are only detectable by the patient him or herself.

 Questions?
-Dr. Clark and our staff would love to answer them at a personal consultation with you.
+Our surgeons and staff would love to answer them at a personal consultation with you.